Nixtla/popol-vuh/README.md

 If you are not embarrassed by your old code, you’re not learning enough.
 If you’re not embarrassed when you ship your first version, you waited too long. =

-I believe in first principles thinking.
+Good workd is anchored in first principles thinking.

-I ship with quality and speed.
+I strive to deliver high-quality work with efficiency.
+This means that I aim to produce work that not only meets the standards and expectations set but also does so in a timely manner.
+I understand that in our fast-paced industry, speed is of the essence.
+However, I also recognize that quality should never be compromised for speed.
+Therefore, I always seek to strike a balance between the two, ensuring that I deliver excellent work within the required timelines.